nextflow-io/nextflow/docs/docker.rst

 Executable containers
 ======================

+.. warning:: This feature has been deprecated.
+It will removed in future Nextflow release.

 An executable container is a Docker image which defines a command `entry point <https://docs.docker.com/reference/builder/#entrypoint>`_ i.e. a command that is executed by default when the container start.